-We currently have one female white-naped pheasant-pigeon in our collection, on show in Brilliant Birds
+We currently have a pair of white-naped pheasant-pigeons in our collection, on show in Brilliant Birds.

 These birds have a range of calls including a drilling- like sound, a typical pigeon cooing call and a loud "wu-huwoooooa" call which rises and falls in pitch before trailing off at the end.
 This is actually quite a haunting noise.
 They are normally found in a rainforest habitat and eat fallen fruits and seeds.

 They are is endemic to the Aru Islands off southwest New Guinea, Indonesia.
 During their breeding season they will lay usually one egg, rarely two and both adults incubate and look after the young.